-We’ve looked at some of the best parts of Ally’s personal checking to help you figure out your best Ally business checking alternatives.
+We’ve looked at some of the best parts of Ally’s personal checking account to help you figure out your best Ally business checking alternatives.

 There might be a bevy of great online-only banks out there for personal checking, but the same can’t be said for the business checking market.
-A lot of that has to do with the reality that it’s really difficult from a regulatory standpoint for banks to complete opening business checking accounts entirely online (mostly due to identity theft and fraud protection).
+A lot of that has to do with the reality that it’s really difficult from a regulatory standpoint for banks to open business checking accounts entirely online (mostly due to identity theft and fraud protection).

-Founded in 1999, Axos (then Bank of Internet) was one of the first online-only banks.
+Founded in 1999, Axos (then called Bank of Internet) was one of the first online-only banks.
 They were quick to adopt the model of offering enticing perks, like good interest rates on checking and savings accounts, in order to attract new customers who may not have been totally on board with ditching their brick-and-mortar banks.
-Ally may have a bigger name brand for offering interest checking, but BofI was one of the innovators.
+Ally may have a bigger name brand for offering interest checking, but Axos was one of the innovators.

-Axos Basic Business Checking offers a fantastic alternative to would-be Ally business checking customers.
-Their account offers a flat 0.8% APY irrespective of the amount of cash in the account, a nationwide network of free ATMs, 50 free items, and up to 60 free remote deposits every month.
-Better still, Axos Basic Business Checking also comes with the ability to use paper checks, which Azlo and Novo don’t support.
-This account comes with a monthly maintenance fee of $10 per month, but this gets waived if you maintain an average daily balance of $5,000.
+Axos Business Interest Checking offers a fantastic alternative to would-be Ally business checking customers.
+Their account offers a flat 0.8% APY with a $5,000 average daily balance requirement, a nationwide network of free ATMs, 50 free items (debits, credits, or deposited items), up to 60 free remote deposits every month, and free bill pay.
+Better still, Axos Business Interest Checking also comes with the ability to use paper checks, which Azlo and Novo don’t support.
+Perhaps most importantly, Axos provides a free app for your iPhone, iPad, or Android. allowing you to bank on the go.

 Open an Axos Account Now